dog-broad/RainDropGameAI/README.md

 ## How to Play

 - Run the game by executing `python rain_bucket_game.py`.
-- Use the arrow keys to move the player character (if added in future versions).
+- Use the left and right arrow keys to move the bucket horizontally to catch raindrops.

-## Controls

-- Arrow keys (if added in future versions).

-#### Screenshots (Optional)

-- Include screenshots of the game in action, if desired.

-#### Future Improvements (Optional)

-- List any planned improvements or features you intend to add.

 ---